ewank7032/sep10-freedom-project/tool/learning-log.md

 ---

 ### 3/29/26:
 * Browsed the official Bulma documentation.
-Saw the cards component that may be useful for my website when I need to list out the software. (https://bulma.io/documentation/start/overview/)[Bulma Documentation, Cards]
+Saw the cards component that may be useful for my website when I need to list out the software.
+[Bulma Documentation, Cards](https://bulma.io/documentation/start/overview/)
 * Tinkered in jsitor
 ```HTML
 <!DOCTYPE html>